roydukkey/custom-highlight/docs/src/recipes/vue.md

 # Vue Directive Recipe

-`custom-highlight` was developed primarily for use within Vue, so it’s usage there couldn’t simpler.
+Because `custom-highlight` is implemented as a [Custom Directive](https://vuejs.org/guide/reusability/custom-directives.html#directive-hooks), it’s use in Vue couldn’t be easier.
 Just import the directive and add it to any element.

 <<< ../examples/VueRecipe.vue#snippet